rghartmann/misc/interview.md

 ## Behavioural Questions

-Most (tech) interviews in NORAM are conducted using _Behavioural Questions_.
-These questions are very useful to understand how you perform work and deliver results.
-They are used to probe for details in a candidate's work history, clarifying what experience they actually have as professional software developers.
-They can filter out candidates making exaggerated claims about their performance, but they are also used to understand how you approach challenges and which areas you require mentoring to grow.
+Most (tech) interviews are conducted using _Behavioural Questions_.
+These questions are used to explore your work experience and determine your ability to be successful at the role you're interviewing for.
+While they can be used to filter out exaggerated claims and other red flags, they are also useful to highlight potential areas for growth if you were to join the company.
+This clarifies to the hiring manager what potential a candidate has a long term hire, which can feed data into the compensation decision as well.

 It's easy to bomb these questions if you haven't thought of their _purpose_ before.
-What the interviewer wants to do is assess your abilities beyond what you're claiming you're capable of.
-They also want to know if you'd be a good addition to their team.
 The best indicator for future performance is past performance (note: not a _guarantee_, but an _indicator_).
-As an interviewer, we need _data_ to make those decisions, and _peeling the onion_ using behavioural questions is a great tool to collect it.
+Interviewers need _data_ to make those determinations, and this technique is a reliable mechanism to collect it.
+At most companies, the results of the behavioural interview are added to technical screening data in a "de-briefing" session, in which stakeholders make the hiring decision.

 ### Examples

-* Tell me about a time when... (area of interest)
+* Tell me about a time when... (area of interest to the interviewer)
-** Followed by questions to probe on the candidate's experience.
+* ...Followed by questions to probe on the candidate's experience.

 **_Can you tell me about a time you were facing a difficult deadline in a project?_**
 - When did you first talk to your leadership about the problems?